SpaCE-10: A Comprehensive Benchmark for Multimodal Large Language Models in Compositional Spatial Intelligence: Abstract

 \section{Abstract}

 Multimodal Large Language Models (MLLMs) have achieved remarkable progress in various multimodal tasks.
-To pursue higher intelligence in space, MLLMs require integrating multiple atomic spatial capabilities to handle complex and dynamic tasks.
+To pursue higher intelligence in space, MLLMs require integrating multiple spatial capabilities, even for handling simple and normal tasks.
 However, existing benchmarks struggle to comprehensively evaluate the spatial intelligence of common MLLMs from the atomic level to the compositional level.
 To fill this gap, we present SpaCE-10, a comprehensive benchmark for compositional spatial evaluations.
 In SpaCE-10, we define 10 atomic spatial capabilities, which are combined to form 8 compositional capabilities.
 Based on these definitions, we propose a novel hierarchical annotation pipeline to generate high-quality and diverse question-answer (QA) pairs.
 With over 150+ hours of human expert effort, we obtain over 5\textit{k} QA pairs for 811 real indoor scenes in SpaCE-10, which covers various evaluation settings like point cloud input and multi-choice QA.
 We conduct an extensive evaluation of common MLLMs on SpaCE-10 and find that even the most advanced MLLM still lags behind humans by large margins.
 Through our careful study, we also draw several significant findings that benefit the MLLM community.
 For example, we reveal that the shortcoming of counting capability greatly limits the compositional spatial capabilities of existing MLLMs.
-The evaluation code and benchmark datasets are available at \href{https://github.com/Cuzyoung/SpaCE-10}{here}.